KjellKod/g3sinks/README.md

 ## Requirements
 **g3log**<br>
 G3sinks requires [g3log](https://github.com/KjellKod/g3log)  to be installed.
 The g3log install location has to be specified during the cmake build step.
-In the example below the g3log installation location is `/usr/local`
+In the example below the g3log installation location is `/usr/local` with libraries in '/usr/local/lib' and 'headers in '/usr/local/include'
+The given argument for the location would then be : 'cmake -DCMAKE_PREFIX_PATH=/usr/local/'

 **boost**<br>
 G3sinks requires [boost](http://www.boost.org/doc/libs/1_63_0/index.html)  to be installed.